rfeinman/pytorch-minimize/README.md

 ### Unconstrained Minimizers

+The following solvers are available for _unconstrained_ minimization:

 1. __BFGS/L-BFGS.__ BFGS is a cannonical quasi-Newton method for unconstrained optimization.
 I've implemented both the standard BFGS and the "limited memory" L-BFGS.
 For smaller scale problems where memory is not a concern, BFGS should be significantly faster than L-BFGS (especially on CUDA) since it avoids Python for loops and instead uses pure torch.

 2. __Newton Conjugate Gradient (CG).__ The Newton-Raphson method is a staple of unconstrained optimization.
 Although computing full Hessian matrices with PyTorch's reverse-mode automatic differentiation can be costly, computing Hessian-vector products is cheap, and it also saves a lot of memory.
 The Conjugate Gradient (CG) variant of Newton's method is an effective solution for unconstrained minimization with Hessian-vector products.
 I've implemented a lightweight NewtonCG minimizer that uses HVP for the linear inverse sub-problems.